 It is something I began to reconsider about five months prior.
 I was sitting at a café-like table on a screened-in porch near the state capital, drinking coffee with Truvia instead of ass-cancer, and it tasted not good.

 I have an involuntary tremor in my right hand that gets worse with stress.
 I had to use two hands with the coffee.
-Olivia simply sat down, took my right hand, and said,
+Lorraine simply sat down, took my right hand, and said,

 In November of 2018, I threw my wife out of our marital home.

 With a blood-alcohol level four times the legal limit, Charlotte had crashed our car into the truck of the man she was following home from a party with whom she had hooked up.

 My six-year-old daughter, Isabella, was in the back seat.